iconic-admin/ATBS-Working-Directory/README.md

 # ATBS-Working-Directory
-My attemt at automate the boring stuff.
+My attempt at automate the boring stuff.